 The study stresses that sexual harassment in the workplace is still a problem, and has taken on new forms.
 In the past where harassment may have been quite aggressive, now it may be more difficult to identify.
 It can be passing comments in meetings or even suggestive comments on social media.

 According to media sources, attorneys across the country and reports from the federal Equal Employment Opportunity Commission (EEOC), workplace harassment complaints cost employers millions of dollars in lawsuit settlement payments and judgments each year.

-Joe Lyon is a highly rated Ohio lawyer representing plaintiffs nationwide in a wide variety of workplace harassment claims.
+Joe Lyon is a highly rated Ohio lawyer representing plaintiffs nationwide in a wide variety of complex litigation cases.

 There can be a difference between what an individual employee feels is harassment and what constitutes illegal harassment under federal, state and local laws.
 Merely being bothered by a supervisor or co-worker, while unfortunate, does not necessarily mean you have a legal harassment claim.

 The two most common types of sexual harassment in the workplace are referred to as quid pro quo and hostile environment: